abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 1. Allow access to some users while the application is in maintenance mode.
 2. Serve a custom, internationalized template.

-This means the application has to be involved; so we migrated the process into it.
-First, we added a route.
+This means the application has to be involved so it can determine how to handle the request, and what language to serve.
+We implemented this feature by adding a normal controller action that rendered the maintenance template.

-{% highlight ruby %}
-get '/maintenance', to: 'downtime#show'
-{% endhighlight %}

-We then added a corresponding controller and a view to display to the user when the application is in maintenance mode.
-Now we can serve the page dynamically, and use I18n.

 {% highlight ruby %}
 class DowntimeController < ApplicationController